henry2004y/VisAnaJulia/docs/src/man/guide.md

 - This is the first time I use Julia for reading general ascii/binary files.
 It was a pain at first due to the lack of examples and documents using any basic function like read/read!, but fortunately I figured them out myself.
 One trick in reading binary array data is the usage of view, or subarrays, in Julia.
 In order to achieve that, I have to implement my own `read!` function in addition to the base ones.
 - Tecplot and VTK unstructured data formats have the same connectivity ordering for hexahedron, but different ordering for voxel (in VTK).
 A function `swaprows` is implemented to switch the orderings.
 - Because of the embarrassing parallelism nature of postprocessing, it is quite easy to take advantage of parallel approaches to process the data.
+- The built-in streamline function of Matplotlib is not proper for scientifically visualizing field information.
+The solution is to trace field lines with ODEs and plot the line series, similar to what has been done by [Spacepy](https://github.com/spacepy/spacepy/blob/master/spacepy/pybats/trace2d.py).

 ## Issues